 Mechanical disc brakes, on the other hand, are often considered lower end.
 These days, many low-end bikes and department store bikes use them instead of rim brakes.
 Manufacturers do this to make the bike look more premium than it really is.
 Low-end mechanical disc brakes don’t work any better than rim brakes.

 Of course, not all mechanical disc brakes are bad.
-There are some high models that provide almost as much stopping power as hydraulics if they’re properly set up and adjusted.
+There are some high-end models that provide almost as much stopping power as hydraulic systems if they’re properly set up and adjusted.

 A Few Similarities Between Hydraulic and Mechanical Disc Brakes

 Both hydraulic and mechanical disc brakes use the same pads and rotors.
 These are the two most common parts that need replacement.